 Meets Ellsworth Kelly.
 In June, on Kelly’s recommendation, moves into a cold-water loft on the top floor of 31 Coenties Slip.
 Located on the East River south of Wall Street, the space previously belonged to Fred Mitchell, a friend of Kelly’s from Paris, who was leaving New York for a teaching job at the Cranbrook Academy of Art.
 Soon after, Kelly moves into a loft at 3–5 Coenties Slip, just around the corner from his original loft at 109 Broad Street.

-Cy Twombly rents space in Indiana’s Coenties Slip loft to complete a series of larger canvases for his upcoming show at the Stable Gallery in January 1957.
+Cy Twombly rents space in Clark's Coenties Slip loft to complete a series of larger canvases for his upcoming show at the Stable Gallery in January 1957.
 When finished, he leaves four canvases behind, covering their still-wet surfaces with newspaper.
-Indiana, who cannot afford canvas of his own at this time, uses two of the four as the supports for his own abstract, collaged paintings
+Clark, who cannot afford canvas of his own at this time, uses two of the four as the supports for his own abstract, collaged paintings

 That December, Jack Youngerman, his wife, the French actress Delphine Seyrig, and their young son Duncan, arrive in New York from Paris and move to 27 Coenties Slip on Kelly’s recommendation.
 Over the next several years, the large lofts and cheap rents in the area attract many artists, including Agnes Martin, Lenore Tawney, William S. and Ann Wilson, James Rosenquist, Charles Hinman, Chryssa, Alvin Dickstein, Steven and Barbara Durkee, and Édgar Negret.